AustinRhoads/building_portfolio_project_2/README.md

 ![habital](./pd36-1-gsfc_20171208_archive_e000842.jpg)

 I just couldn’t resist creating a parallax background from an image of a galaxy cluster.
 Lots of fun!
 However the real magic in the views is how variables are created in the controller and referenced in the views.
-This makes it so each view only deals with data appropriate to it.
+This makes it so each view can have a universal layout while only displaying the appropriate data.

 The controllers classes that join the models and the views together utilize what is known as RESTful (representational state transfer) routes.